If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 With proprietary software you can't know what a given program _really_ does.
 Some very well known proprietary software has been caught spying on users and sending information about their behaviour and such.
 Proprietary software also has a tendency to include various digital restrictions on what the user can do, when, for how long, etc. With free software you have access to the source code and can study what the program does and change it if you don't like it.

-Open source code makes it possible for more people to see the code and fix it, it can develop faster and become better.
+Open source code makes it possible for more people to see the code and fix it, it can be developed faster and become better.
 This system of "peer review" can be compared to the way scientific research works.
 In comparison proprietary code is kept secret and rarely seen by anybody outside the company behind it.

 It's also a way in which companies can share development costs.
 For example Novell and Red Hat are competitors yet they develop many of the same programs and thus help each other.
 IBM and HP could also be seen as competitors yet they both contribute to the Linux kernel, etc., thus sharing development costs.